-If the role value is OFPCR_ROLE_MASTER, all other controllers which role was OFPCR_ROLE_MASTER are changed to OFPCR_ROLE_SLAVE.
-If the role value is OFPCR_ROLE_NOCHANGE, the current role of the controller is not changed; this enable a controller to query its current role without changing it.
+If the role value is OFPCR_ROLE_MASTER, all other controllers whose role was OFPCR_ROLE_MASTER are changed to OFPCR_ROLE_SLAVE (see 6.3.4).
+If the role value is OFPCR_ROLE_NOCHANGE, the current role of the controller is not changed ; this enables a controller to query its current role without changing it.

-Upon receipt of a OFPT_ROLE_REQUEST message, the switch must return a OFPT_ROLE_REPLY message.
+Upon receipt of a OFPT_ROLE_REQUEST message, if there is no error, the switch must return a OFPT_ROLE_REPLY message.
 The structure of this message is exactly the same as the OFPT_ROLE_REQUEST message, and the field role is the current role of the controller.
+The field generation_id is set to the current generation_id (the generation_id associated with the last successful role request with role OFPCR_ROLE_MASTER or OFPCR_ROLE_SLAVE), if the current generation_id was never set by a controller, the field generation_id in the reply must be set to the maximum field value (the unsigned equivalent of -1).